 More specifically, DDG works to strengthen and build local institutions as a basis for good governance and stability.
-Through community and/or district safety projects individuals and communities are brought together to identify, develop and implement solutions to their safety and security needs.
-Thus DDG seeks to help target communities mobilise and develop their latent capacity for solving problems through support to learning by doing, awareness raising, training, education and technical support.
+Through community and/or district safety projects, individuals and communities are brought together to identify, develop and implement solutions to their safety and security needs.
+Thus, DDG seeks to help target communities mobilize and develop their latent capacity for solving problems through support to learning by doing, awareness raising, training, education and technical support.

 By giving a voice to communities and beneficiaries, DDG aims to improve downward accountability so that service providers, local governments and central governments may respond to local needs.

 DDG also works on a national level to strengthen the capacity of government institutions to deliver safety related services to their population.
 Acknowledging that formal institutions of governance often are weak in conflict-affected societies, DDG’s approach to capacity building of local institutions also includes informal traditional and cultural institutions.